ag-informatics/ag-informatics-course/module1/lab1.1/README.md

 ## Use Git to access class materials (we'll do this in-class too!)

+1. Open the terminal
+	- For Windows: Search for `command prompt` or windows key + r then type cmd.
+	- For Mac: Search for `terminal`.
+	- For Linux: Search for `terminal` or ctrl + alt + t.

+2. Navigate to the folder that you want to keep the class material repository.
+Use command `pwd` to check your current directory.
+Then use `cmd "folder_name"` to enter the folder or `cmd ..` to exit the folder.

++ Tip: You can type a first few later of folder's name then press `tab` on your keyboard for autocompletion (the system will type the rest of the name automatically).

++ Tip 2: For Windows, you can use Windows Explorer to navigate to the directory that you want then type `cmd` on directory bar (where it shows the directory hierarchy).

-1. Clone this repository using `git clone https://github.com/ag-informatics/ag-informatics-course` You can view the repository URL here:
+3. Clone this repository using `git clone https://github.com/ag-informatics/ag-informatics-course`.
+You can view the repository URL by cliking on the green "Code" button.
+This command will clone the code from GitHub to your local repository while still linking with the cloud.
+Therefore, you can use another git command to update the clone folder.

++ Note: You can download source code as a ZIP file.
+But it will be only a snapshot of the code at the moment you download.
+You will not be able to use any git commands in ZIP download repositories.

 ![Clone Repo](img/git1.png)

-2. Every week, I will update this repository with new things.
+4. Every week, I will update this repository with new things.
 You can update your local repository by `git pull` the changes from the web.
 When you navigate to the folder containing the repository on your local machine, you will be able to see the changes.

 ## Introduction to HTML and CSS